About Victory. Stand!: Raising My Fist for Justice

 From music to marches, from sit-ins to walk-outs, history’s activists have led by example until they could no longer be ignored.

-Aspiring activists the world over will take inspiration from Resist!, a collection of 21 brief but comprehensive essays, accompanied by striking artwork and rich supplementary material by Diane Stanley, about men and women who have used peaceful resistance and non-violent protests to make … Continue reading →
+Aspiring activists the world over will take inspiration from Resist!, a collection of 21 brief but comprehensive essays, accompanied by striking artwork and rich supplementary material by Diane Stanley, about men and women who have used peaceful resistance and non-violent … Continue reading →